-- Failure to leave the building during a fire alarm can result in the conduct process.
-House meetings and fire drills will be held in your residence to help you become familiar with your residence's evacuation procedures. - Manually activate fire alarm system if you discover fire/smoke. - Immediately exit the building, closing doors behind you if safe to do so and make your way to your muster area. - DO NOT use elevators. - Assist persons with special needs. - DO NOT attempt to re-enter the building until instructed by the Fire Department, Security, or Residence Life Staff.
+- Failure to leave the building during a fire alarm can result in disciplinary action.
+House meetings and fire drills will be held in your residence to help you become familiar with your residence's evacuation procedures. - Manually activate the fire alarm system if you discover fire/smoke. - Immediately exit the building, closing doors behind you if safe to do so, and make your way to your muster area. - ❖ DO NOT use elevators. - Assist others if needed and safe to do so. - DO NOT attempt to re-enter the building until instructed by the Fire Department, Security, or Residence Life Staff.